guimsilva/sense-data-collector/README.md

 ## Observations

 - It may work with other variations of Arduino Nano 33 BLE Sense, but it hasn't been tested yet.
-It may require installation of different libs such as `Arduino_LSM9DS1` and including them on the respective files.
+It may require installation of different libs such as `Arduino_LSM9DS1` and including them on the respective files
-- It's been implemented and tested using PlatformIO (PIO)
+- This project has been implemented and tested using PlatformIO (PIO) only